ministryofjustice/security-guidance/docs/domain-names-policy.md

 -   `POLDOM015:` The MoJ **SHALL** follow when a domain is hijacked or used maliciously.

 -   `POLDOM016:` MoJ departments, ALBs and third parties **SHALL** report domain variants and domains used within the MoJ but which are not owned by the MoJ.
-See [contact details](#contact-details).
+Refer to the [contact details](#contact-details).

 **Note:** Contact the TVM group through the [OperationalSecurityTeam@justice.gov.uk](mailto:OperationalSecurityTeam@justice.gov.uk).